michael105/slterm/README.md

 	NOTE: Experimental input conversion from utf8 to the current codepage added. enable with `BUTF8=1 make`

-	clipboard is converted to and from utf8 per default.
+	clipboard in- and output is converted to and from utf8 to the current codepage (cp850,cp437,..) per default.